oslocyclotronlab/oslo-method-software/README.md

 you should refer to the following publications:

 1. The Oslo method
 A. Schiller, L. Bergholt, M. Guttormsen, E. Melby, J. Rekstad, and S. Siem, Nucl.
 Instrum.
 Methods Phys.
 Res.
 A 447 494 (2000).

-2. The unfolding procedure:M. Guttormsen, T.S.
-Tveter, L. Bergholt, F. Ingebretsen, andJ. Rekstad, Nucl.
+2. The unfolding procedure:
+M. Guttormsen, T.S.
+Tveter, L. Bergholt, F. Ingebretsen, and
+J. Rekstad, Nucl.
 Instrum.
 Methods Phys.
 Res.
 A 374, 371 (1996).

-3. The first generation gamma-ray spectra procedure:M. Guttormsen, T. Ramsøy, and J. Rekstad, Nucl.
+3. The first generation gamma-ray spectra procedure:
+M. Guttormsen, T. Ramsøy, and J. Rekstad,
+Nucl.
 Instrum.
 Methods Phys.
 Res.
 A 255, 518 (1987).

 *****************************************************************************

 In order to do the Oslo method, you need to run the mama-commands:
+Read in the raw particle-gamma matrix with the command:
+>re
+Make response matrix with the command:
+>rm
+Unfold the particle-gamma matrix:
+>un

-re Read in the raw particle-gamma matrix rm Make response matrix un Unfold the particle-gamma matrix fg Run the first-generation procedure on the unfolded particle-gamma matrix
+Run the first-generation procedure on the unfolded particle-gamma matrix to get the distribution of primary gamma rays for each excitation energy:
+>fg

+To remove negative counts:
-after un and fg, you should use the commands:
+after >un and >fg, you should use the following commands:
+Fill negative counts from neighbours:
+>fn

-fn Fill negative counts from neighbours rn Replace (remaining) negative counts with zeros
+Replace (remaining) negative counts with zeros:
+>rn

+Then write out the first-generation matrix:
+>wr
-Then write (wr command) the first-generation matrix and call it fg
+and call it fg (or some other name you find convenient)

 For the further analysis, you need programs found in the /prog directory: rhosigchi.f 	Find Rho and T from a least-square fit to the matrix fg